rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - Cluster API

 ### Storage
+Some CSI plugins that integrate with Kubernetes:
 - Longhorn
 - OpenEBS
 - Rook
 - SeaweedFS

 ### Virtualization
+Plugins that make k8s capable of running VMs:
 - Kubevirt

 ### CNI
-Some famious CNI plugins are the following:
+Some famous CNI plugins are the following:

 - Calico
 - Cilium